secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/professional-services-delivery-methodology/definition-of-ready/_index.md

 One of the key artifacts of Agile is the idea of backlogs – both at the Product level as well as at the Sprint level.

-The Product Backlog is essentially the project’s To-Do list, or requirements repository.
+The Product Backlog is essentially the project's To-Do list, or requirements repository.

 All items that are deemed in scope for the project, regardless of level of detail, are in the Product Backlog, and they are ordered, not just prioritized – meaning the one on top is more important than the one in 5th position, which is more important than the one in 23rd position.
 Order is decided by the Program Manager / Product Manager and usually driven by business value – in consultation with the Customer Development Team.